OIRL/tuDHM/README.md

 # tuDHM
-tuDHM is an algorith that implement the minimization of a cost function to obtain the best numerical phase reconstruction for hologrmas recorded in telecentric architecture
+tuDM is an algorithm that implement the minimization of a cost function to obtain the best numerical phase reconstruction for holograms recorded in telecentric architecture